 Some premises, in mathematics, for example, are called axioms.
 What are they?
 They are premises we take to be true, either because we have learned, inductively and deductively over a lot of work that they appear to be true, or because intuitively they seem to be true and we haven’t had good reason to reject them.

 Intuition can sometimes be good.
 But what is intuition other than the physical brain having established some idea about what might be the case.
 We don’t know why a particular intuition exists – though in some cases psychology and neuroscience, and perhaps anthropology, can give us some ideas.
 But many intuitions are shown to be flat out wrong, so they are not arbiters of ready made truths.
-Will someone point this out to Alvin Plantinga – sensus divinitatis my arse – an intuition of having an intuition that becomes a presupposition that we have that intuition, that … LOL!.
+Will someone point this out to Alvin Plantinga – sensus divinitatis – an intuition of having an intuition that becomes a presupposition that we have that intuition, that … nonsense!.

 What about scientific foundations?
 They are taken from observations about the world, and a few trial and error guesses, hypotheses, that someone then tests, and finds to be good enough.